smeredith/smeredith.github.io/_drafts/teensy-radio-interface.md

 ## GPS

-The GPS continuously sends NMEA sentences out the second serial port.
+The GPS module (center) continuously sends NMEA sentences out the second serial port.
 This can be used to set the computer's time or get position information for APRS.

 To disable the GPS, I can send a command via either serial port: "ATGPSOFF".